-During the intensive phase of treatment you will be taught all elements of CDT (complete decongestive therapy).
-You should continue your treatments independently at home on a daily basis.
-Follow up visits are recommended every month at first and after that every 3-6 months depending on your condition.
+During the intensive phase of treatment, you will be taught all elements of CDT (Complete Decongestive Therapy).
+You should continue your treatments independently at home daily.
+Follow-up visits are recommended every month at first, and after that every 3-6 months depending on your condition.

 Lymphedema Compression Garments

 There are many solutions for compression garments.
-Those options should be discussed with your lymphedema therapist or a practitioner that is specialized in fitting patients with lymphedema.
+These options should be discussed with your lymphedema therapist or a practitioner who is specialized in fitting patients with lymphedema.

 Daytime compression garments are essential to maintaining the reduced limb size after finishing your therapy.
 They replace the bandages that are used earlier in treatment.
 They are worn during the day while you are active.
 The compression garment assists your muscle pump in moving lymph fluid towards the middle of the body.
 Properly fitted garments are crucial for long term control and management of lymphedema.
 Garment style and compression strength should be discussed and prescribed by your lymphedema therapist.

 Nighttime compression garments can replace bandaging at nighttime.
-They are much bulkier than daytime garments and usually more expensive.
-Nighttime compression is not always necessary.
-This is something to discuss with your lymphedema healthcare professional.
+They are bulkier than daytime garments and usually more expensive.
+Nighttime compression is not always necessary, but it is something to discuss with your lymphedema healthcare professional.

 National Lymphedema Network: